 The Canberra Institute of Technology is a large multi-campus provider of a wide range of vocational education and training programs.
 CIT offers over 200 programs at different levels through five campuses across Canberra.

 CIT Award programs are endorsed by industry and accredited by the CIT Advisory Council under delegation from the ACT Accreditation and Registration Council.

 Studying at CIT is different from the school or university systems.
 Unlike universities, which offer a more general and theory-based education, CIT focuses on teaching the skills and knowledge for jobs.
 CIT aims to provide quality programs and services, relevant curricula and modern facilities.

-Courses are run only if there are enough students and resources.
-Each course has its own entry requirements.
+Programs are run only if there are enough students and resources.
+Each program has its own entry requirements.
 Selection criteria and/or selection processes apply to many high demand programs.

 CIT offers traineeship programs which are advertised in local newspapers.
 Student loans and FEE-HELP loans are available for eligible programs where students meet the requirements.